Harvard-IACS/2019-CS109A/content/pages/projects.md

 [Project Guidelines]({attach}../projects/ProjectGuidelines.pdf)

-At end of the semester, students gather in small groups (max 4 per group) and apply what they have learned.
-Students may choose from one of the following projects:

 - Project 1 | Measuring our Environment: Introducing Physical Sensors (details soon!)
 - [Project 2 | Predicting the Midterm Election]({attach}../projects/MidtermElections.pdf)
 - [Project 3 | Predicting Types of Crime]({attach}../projects/Predicting_Types_of_Crime.pdf)